 Ages 12 and up are now eligible for a bivalent COVID-19 booster dose.
 Ages 5 to 11 are eligible for the original booster, and primary series vaccines are available for children aged 6 months to 4 years.
 Check back for updates to eligibility for your family members.

 Vaccines are like an instruction manual for our body’s immune system—it shows what new disease to be on the lookout for, in this case, COVID-19.

 There has been a lot of misinformation spread about the COVID vaccine, and it’s important people get the facts.
 There are several things the COVID vaccine can’t do – it can’t give you COVID, and it can’t change your DNA.
 Also, the vaccine is not a type of gene therapy.
 What the COVID vaccine can do though is help produce antibodies, which can get our immune system ready to fight the virus.
 And this means the vaccine can save you from a trip to the hospital, from a lengthy and painful respirator experience, and it can save lives.
 Remember to get your information from credible sources.
-Visit VAX Info to learn more.
+Visit the Q&A page to learn more.

 Vaccines have been around for a long time and have been very well researched.
 The COVID-19 has been used in Manitoba since December 2020, and we already have very good evidence to show that the vaccine is protecting Manitobans, with the majority of Manitobans who end up in hospital with COVID being unvaccinated.

 You might be wondering how the COVID-19 vaccines were made so quickly?
 Can a vaccine that was produced quickly still be safe?
 The answer is yes!
 It was a remarkable feat, one that should be celebrated.
 It just goes to show what is possible when our best and brightest have the resources to tackle a problem such as COVID-19.